isomerpages/mas-moneysense/_cryptocurrency/Risks of Cryptocurrencies, Initial Coin Offerings and other Digital Tokens.md

 <h4>For Licensees</h4>
 <p><strong>RISK WARNING ON DIGITAL PAYMENT TOKEN SERVICES</strong>
 </p>
-<p>The MAS requires us to provide this risk warning to you as a customer
+<p>MAS requires us to provide this risk warning to you as a customer of a
-of a Digital Payment Token (DPT) service provider.</p>
+Digital Payment Token (DPT) service provider.</p>
 <p>Before you pay your DPT service provider any money or DPT, you should
 be aware of the following.</p>
 <p>1.
 Your DPT service provider is licensed by MAS to provide DPT services.